Talazoparib

 Rarely, talazoparib and other PARP inhibitors may cause serious blood diseases.
 Your doctor will monitor you throughout treatment to watch for these diseases.

-Certain medicines and dietary supplements can change how well talazoparib works against the cancer.
-Talk to your doctor before taking any other medicines or supplements, and let them know if you already take any before starting talazoparib.
-A list of all the medicines, vitamins, supplements, and herbal remedies you use is helpful so you can discuss them with your care team.
+Certain medicines and dietary supplements can change how well talazoparib works.
+It is important to let your doctor know about any medicines and supplements you are taking before starting talazoparib.
+Write down a list of all the medicines, vitamins, supplements, and herbal remedies you take and share it with your doctor.

 Talazoparib is harmful to a fetus and may cause miscarriage, so you should not become pregnant during treatment or take the medicine if you are already pregnant.
 If you are able to become pregnant, you should use reliable birth control during all cancer treatment.